x1ao4/chinese-localization-for-plex/README.md

 6. The script will connect to your Plex server and automatically traverse all (specified) media libraries, modify the title sorting of Chinese titles to the acronym of the media title’s pinyin, translate the metadata tags into Chinese according to the predefined tag mapping, and display the information and processing results of the media library on the console.

 ## Notes
-- Ensure you provide the correct Plex server address and the correct X-Plex-Token.
+- Make sure you've provided the correct Plex server address and the correct X-Plex-Token.
+- Make sure you've provided the correct library names and fill in according to the requirements.
 - If the script cannot connect to the Plex server, check your network connection and make sure the server is accessible.
 - Run the script using the X-Plex-Token of a server administrator account to ensure you have sufficient permissions on the Plex server.